kavi-goka/3D_motion_planning/README.md

   • Backyard Flyer code:

-  After the drone has reached a specific altitude, the state changes from the Take-off to Waypoint which is in between lines 49-53.
-The waypoints are hand coded into a function called calculate_box() which is called in line 51 and is defined in line 114.
+  After the drone has reached a specific altitude, the state changes from the Take-off to Waypoint which is in between [line 49 to 53](backyard_flyer-py#L49-L53).
+The waypoints are hand coded into a function called calculate_box() which is called in [line 51](backyard_flyer-py#L51) and is defined in [line 141](backyard_flyer-py#L141).
 The state will be in waypoints until there are waypoints left to be reached.

   • Motion Planning Starter code: